 My original plan was to spend 7 nights in Bologna.
 Due to a planned national train strike, I ended up leaving a day early.
 After packing my bags, I walked around the centro area of Bologna one last time.
 I stopped in Eat Italy and bought a panino pomodoro mozzarella basilico (tomato, mozzarella, and basil sandwich) to eat on the train.
 I really enjoyed my stay in Bologna and at Hotel Orologio and was sad to leave.
 I said goodbye and thanked everyone at my hotel one last time as my taxi arrived.

 Once at the train station, I looked for Simona, Katia’s friend.
 We both realized earlier in the week that we would be taking the train to Milano Centrale on Saturday.
 On Friday when I talked to Simona, I found out that we were taking the same Eurostar train!
 Too bad I was not going to Coccaglio next.
 We could have traveled the entire way together.

 The partenza board with the dreaded strike announcement (sciopero means strike):

-Although the train station was crowded (possibly due to the strike the following day), Simona and I found each other right away.
+Although the train station was crowded (possibly due to the strike starting that evening), Simona and I found each other right away.
 We had about 20 minutes before the train was supposed to arrive.
 We were both hungry.
 I offered her half of my sandwich.
 As we were eating, I mentioned how I Iike taking the Eurostar from Bologna to Milano because it always leaves from the first binario.

 I must have jinxed it because just after I said how I liked the fact that the train to Milan left the first binario, Simona noticed on the partenza board that the binario number changed.
 Good thing I was with her.
 I am not sure if I would have noticed it on my own.
 There is so much noise at that station that it is sometimes difficult hearing the announcements clearly.